 Chuck gave us a heads up that some table saws are not adjustable.
 For saws that are not adjustable he recommended we return the saw if the blade is not square to the miter gauge slot.

-4. Look for the Best Table Saw Fence System
+4. How to Buy the Best Table Saw for the Money: The Fence System

 Just like it’s important for us to look for the best trunnion system, it’s just as important for us to look for the best table saw fence.
 Chuck said we want to find the most rigid rip fence for the table saw within our budget range.